 The sport of Surf Life Saving is a unique and multi-disciplined sport which originated from Australia.

-Irish Water Safety has organised the sport in Ireland since 1946.
+Water Safety Ireland has organised the sport in Ireland since 1946.
 It has been developed to improve the standard of lifeguarding in Ireland and assist lifesavers save lives.
 It then injects a lifesaving skill back into a community and the training is all volunteer based making it a special activity that people want to be involved in and get so much enjoyment from.

-In 1950, His Excellency President Sean T. O’Ceallaigh presented the President’s Award to IWS for competition between the counties of Ireland and it is competed for every year.
+In 1950, His Excellency President Sean T. O’Ceallaigh presented the President’s Award to WSI for competition between the counties of Ireland and it is competed for every year.
 Since then this award is still the premier award associated with the National Championships.

 Lifesaving has never been stronger in Ireland, especially at the grass roots level.
-We have thousands of children, teenagers and adults with a particularly growing sector of 8-14 year old Nippers who come through participating in Irish Water Safety Lifesaving classes and competitions.
+We have thousands of children, teenagers and adults with a particularly growing sector of 8-14 year old Nippers who come through participating in Water Safety Ireland Lifesaving classes and competitions.
 The drop off rate during adolescence is a lot less than in other sports.

 Ireland already has an excellent reputation as a competitor on the International stage in lifesaving events with several International awards in both still-water and surf events.